borzecki/reviewio/README.md

 ### Hint

-You can use this super secret commands:
+You can use this super-secret commands:

-* To get list of repositories
+- To get a list of repositories

 ```
 $ reviewio repos
 ```

-* To get list of labels for given repository
+- To get a list of labels for a given repository

 ```
 $ reviewio labels django/django